Generation Z: A Century in the Making

 Generation Z Learns

 From elementary to graduate school, classrooms are now filled with Generation Z students.
 And, much like those in the generations who came before, these students are eager to learn.
 But, their characteristics, interests, styles, and preferred learning environments are in many ways different from their predecessors.
-Generation Z Learns explores the nuances of Generation Z and offers recommendations to enhance the educational experience for this generation.
+Generation Z Learns explores the nuances of Generation Z and offers recommendations to enhance the educational experience for this generation that focus on instructional design, pedagogical practices, and content development.
+Whether you are a teacher, professor, instructor, coach, mentor, or facilitator, you will find Generation Z Learns will provide you with tangible ideas and strategies you can employ right away.
 2019, Independently Published, 163 pages, ISBN: 978-1092872416